lucapette/web/main/content/writing/they-are-called-streaming-data-pipelines-right.md

 my team was a little hesitant.

-The consuming side of this architecture intrigued me: there were too many abstraction levels between our conversation and our tooling, it felt clumsy and inefficient to me.
+The consuming side of this architecture intrigued me: there were too many abstraction levels between our conversation and our tooling.
+It felt clumsy and inefficient to me.

 Now before I explain what I mean with "abstraction levels" in the context of